 I shared with my son that night when we were reading that God loves us so much that He gives each of His kids nicknames.
 My dad gave me a nickname when I was 3 or 4, and still calls me Wormy, or Worm, to this day.
 I never minded him calling me that because it made me feel special.
 I took my son to another interesting passage in the book of Revelation about something similar that all Christians will experience.

 “…To him who overcomes I will give some of the hidden manna to eat.
 And I will give him a white stone, and on the stone an inscription written which no one knows except him who receives it.”
 Revelation 2:17

+This white stone has an inscription on it which only the giver and the receiver understand and I’m convinced this is our new name that God will give us in Heaven.
 God’s love flooded my senses in that moment when my son and I were reading that passage together.
 Jesus gave nicknames to his disciples.
-He called James and John the “sons of thunder”, Peter “little rock” (cephas), Thomas “the twin”, and I have to think that Phillip’s nickname was figgy, or something like it.
+He called James and John the “sons of thunder”, Peter “little rock” (cephas), Thomas “the twin”, and I have to think that Nathanael’s nickname was figgy, or something like it.

 I don’t know what our new nicknames in glory will be, but it will no doubt be something just as significant, symbolic, and intimate as Nathanael felt when Jesus mentioned the fig tree.